-The strongest and most important point for me are the professionals found here.
-Here, there is a school of work in health sciences that is extraordinary; and not only in medicine, but in biology and chemistry as well.
+The most vital point for me is the professionals found here.
+Here, there is an extraordinary school of work in health sciences, not only in medicine but in biology and chemistry.

 The professional quality is very, very high, and it also combines with a vocational attitude towards work which is admirable.
 Most professionals spend time researching outside of their care time.

-A kind of environment has been created where everybody supports each other, and this leads to progress in creating a place of excellence in biomedical research topics.
+An environment has been created where everybody supports each other, leading to progress in creating a place of excellence in biomedical research topics.

-I think every region needs to be good at something in order to be able to compete globally, and we have a good foundation in health sciences, and we should dedicate a lot of effort into it so that we can become better and better.
+I think every region needs to be good at something to compete globally, and we have a good foundation in health sciences and should dedicate a lot of effort to it to improve.

 Do you find talent in Catalonia in digital profiles?

 Yes, because there are good universities in Catalonia.
-But in the world of telecommunications and computer engineering, the demand today is very intense.
+But today's demand is very intense in the telecommunications and computer engineering world.

 We employ 500 people with this profile, but next door, in Sant Cugat, we have the company HP, which is also looking for them, as well as many other companies that have established European and global IT headquarters in Catalonia.

-Therefore, these professionals have an extremely good reputation and are highly sought after.
-We have agreements with Catalan universities so that students can do their internships at Roche.
+Therefore, these professionals have an excellent reputation and are highly sought after.
+In addition, we have agreements with Catalan universities so that students can intern at Roche.

-I also think we should start instilling these sorts of careers in children at a primary and secondary school level in order to promote technological professions.
+We should also start instilling these careers in children at the primary and secondary school level to promote technological professions.

 What growth forecasts do you have?

-As regards staff, today there are 1050 of us, and we want to reach 1300-1400 over the next 5 or 7 years.
-We are building a new Roche campus in Sant Cugat to integrate the two divisions of the group, which will be operational in about 18 months.
+Regarding staff, today there are 1050 of us, and we want to reach 1300-1400 over the next 5 or 7 years.
+In addition, we are building a new Roche campus in Sant Cugat to integrate the group's two divisions, which will be operational in about 18 months.